-Another famous one is a man picks ups ringing pay phone, and it’s a lady trying to get hold of him but she dialled his payroll number by mistake.
+Another famous one is a man picks up a ringing pay phone, and it’s a lady trying to get hold of him but who had dialled his payroll number by mistake.
+It just so happened that his payroll number was the same as that of the pay phone he was walking past.
 Then again, it can’t be that good an example of coincidence if David Spiegelhalter has 10 other examples of it happening! (see his website)

 Luck = chance taken personally